Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ### Configuring Azure Resources

-Currently `Microsoft.Azure.IIoT.Deployment` application deploys predefined Azure resources.
+Currently `Microsoft.Azure.IIoT.Deployment.AKS` application deploys predefined Azure resources.
 In the next iterations we will provide a way to re-use existing Azure resources and specifying you own definitions of resources.

 ### User Interface

-We plan to add an interactive UI experience for `Microsoft.Azure.IIoT.Deployment` that will guide you through deployment steps.
+We plan to add an interactive UI experience for `Microsoft.Azure.IIoT.Deployment.AKS` that will guide you through deployment steps.
 This will be available only on Windows.

 ## Resources